Current status: This service has ended

 Lauriault/Mulvihill stop location

-What to do here
+What to do and see

 Mulvihill Lake is a jewel to discover.
 It has an accessible lookout with a view of the lake, as well as a picnic area.
 The Lauriault and Waterfall trails, which run along a stream, will lead you to the Bridal Veil Falls and a stone lookout.

-A little further
+A little further down

 The Mackenzie King Estate, with its magnificent historic ruins, are only 1 km from the stop, if you take the Lauriault Trail on the Mulvihill side.
-Extend your hike by visiting the cottages (museums)and admiring the gardens.
+Extend your hike by visiting the cottages (museums) and admiring the gardens.

 Outhouse, picnic area, interpretation panels, lookout.
 No dogs allowed.